Why Would a Private Investigator Want to Talk to You?

 How We Locate Debtors Trying to Avoid Service

-Holding a magnifying glass over a keyboard
+Holding a magnifying glass over a notebook keyboard

 What Happens After a Successful Serve?